Giovanni Papini: Early life

-In 1907 Papini married Giacinta Giovagnoli; the couple had two daughters, Viola and Gioconda.
+In 1907 Papini married Giacinta Giovagnoli; the couple had two daughters.

 Before and during World War I

 After leaving Il Leonardo in 1907, Giovanni Papini founded several other magazines.
-First he published La Voce in 1908, then L'Anima together with Giovanni Amendola and Prezzolini.
+First, he published La Voce in 1908, then L'Anima together with Giovanni Amendola and Prezzolini.
 In 1913 (right before Italy's entry into World War I) he started Lacerba (1913–15).
-From three years Papini was correspondent for the Mercure de France and later literary critic for La Nazione.
+For three years Papini was a correspondent for the Mercure de France and later literary critic for La Nazione.
 About 1918 he created yet another review, La Vraie Italie, with Ardengo Soffici.

 Other books came from his pen.
 His Parole e Sangue ("Words and Blood") showed his fundamental atheism.
-Furthermore, Papini sought to create scandal by speculating that Jesus and John the Apostle had a homosexual relationship.
-In 1912 he published his best-known work, the autobiography Un Uomo Finito ("The Failure").
+Furthermore, Papini sought to create a scandal by speculating that Jesus and John the Apostle had a homosexual relationship.
+In 1912 he published his best-known work, the autobiographical novel Un Uomo Finito (A Man — Finished in the United Kingdom and The Failure in the United States).

 In his 1915 collection of poetic prose Cento Pagine di Poesia (followed by Buffonate, Maschilità, and Stroncature), Papini placed himself face-to-face with Giovanni Boccaccio, William Shakespeare, Johann Wolfgang von Goethe, but also contemporaries such as Benedetto Croce and Giovanni Gentile, and less prominent disciples of Gabriele D'Annunzio.
 A critic wrote of him:

 Giovanni Papini [...] is one of the finest minds in the Italy of today.
 He is an excellent representative of modernity's restless search for truth, and his work exhibits a refreshing independence founded, not like so much so-called independence, upon ignorance of the past, but upon a study and understanding of it.

 He published verse in 1917, grouped under the title Opera Prima.
-In 1921, Papini announced his newly found Roman Catholicism, publishing his Storia di Cristo ("The Story of Christ"), a book which has been translated into twenty-three languages and has had a worldwide success.
+At first Papini strongly favoured Italian intervention into World War I. The war, however, shocked him into a sense of guilt which contributed to his conversion to Catholicism, announced in 1919.
+His Storia di Cristo ("The Story of Christ"), publishd in 1921, was translated into twenty-three languages and became an international bestseller.

 After further verse works, he published the satire Gog (1931) and the essay Dante Vivo ("Living Dante", or "If Dante Were Alive"; 1933).